rollrat/typescript-to-csharp-transpiler/README.md

 This will be and can be used limited circumstances.

-## This transfiler follow this step
+## This transpiler follow this step

 1. Build Typescript AST